virtualsecureplatform/TFHEpp/README.md

 ## SPQLIOS
 SPQLIOS is the FFT library that is dedicated to the ring R\[X\]/(X^N+1) for N a power of 2.
 These codes come from [experimental-tfhe](https://github.com/tfhe/experimental-tfhe/tree/master/circuit-bootstrapping/src/spqlios).
 We just renamed instances to adapt with our codes.

+## FFTW3
+[FFTW](https://www.fftw.org/) is one of the most famous FFT libraries.
+*CAUTON* REDISTRIBUTING BINARY WHICH DEPENDS ON FFTW3 MEANS YOU AGREED WITH GPLv3 OR LATER.

 # Speed Test